jannelson36/E-commerce/README.md

 # An Ecommerce-Store
-Welcome to Ecommerce-Store, a robust and feature-rich e-commerce solution.
+Welcome to my e-commerce project, a robust and feature-rich e-commerce solution.
 This project combines a powerful technological stack to provide a seamless and secure online shopping experience.

 ## Project Build